matloff/fasteR/README.md

 R's **head** function displays (by default) the first 6 rows of the given dataframe.
 We see there are length, supplement and dosage columns, which the curator of the data decided to name 'len', 'supp' and 'dose'.
-Each of column is an R vector.
+Each of column is an R vector, or in the case of the second column, a vector-like object called a *factor*, to be discussed shortly).

 > <span style="color:red">Tip:</span>
 > To avoid writing out the long words repeatedly, it's handy to